 When I was in high school, a roofer offered me a job.
 The work was simple enough-lug shingles up to a roof.
 There was just one problem-I wasn't a fan of heights.
-But I was a fan of money, so I said, "Sure, why not?"
+But I was a fan of making money, so I said, "Sure, why not?"

-I got to work, threw a bundle over my shoulder, stared up at this ladder, took a deep breath, and eased into it, climbing a few rungs.
+I got to work, threw a bundle over my shoulder, and stared up at this ladder like I was at the basecamp of Mt.
+Everest.
+I took a deep breath and eased into it, climbing a few rungs.
 I waited a few seconds.
-I started climbing again until the fear kicked in and stopped.
+I started climbing again until the fear kicked in, and then I stopped.
 Then, I pushed a bit further up a few more rungs, repeating this process.
 It took 5 minutes, but I got to the top.
 My heart was racing, but the shingles were delivered, and it was on to the next bundle.
 The second time up that ladder was a little shorter, and each trip got a little faster as my brain realized I wasn't going to die.
 By lunchtime, I cruised up and down that ladder like it was nothing, ready for the next run.

-Years later, I realized this was my first encounter with the power of incremental exposure to overcome fears of phobias or fundraising.
+Years later, I realized this was my first encounter with the power of incremental exposure to overcome fears from phobias or of fundraising.